SECTORS OF THE GLOBAL ECONOMY

 Agriculture / Forestry

-Agriculture is a prominent industry in Europe and Asia, with over 2.4 million jobs, 44 million of those jobs coming from Europe alone.
-Europe's agricultural industry is supported heavily by France, as their main exports include wheat, rapeseed, rye, and triticale, earning the spot of the second-largest exporter of goods to the United States.
-In Asia, more than 2.2 billion people rely on agricultural jobs, where the main crops consist of rice and wheat.
-China has started to expand their agriculture ventures to Europe, North America, and Oceania.
+Agriculture continues to play a vital role in both Europe and Asia, though its share of employment is declining as economies diversify.
+Globally, about 916 million people worked in agriculture in 2023, representing 26.1% of total employment.
+Asia accounts for the largest share, with hundreds of millions employed, while Europe has a much smaller proportion—around 8.7 million people in 2020, or 4.2% of EU employment.
+This highlights the stark contrast between the two regions in terms of agricultural workforce size.
+Europe's agricultural industry is supported heavily by France, as its main exports include wheat, rapeseed, rye, and triticale, earning the spot of the second-largest exporter of goods to the United States.
+China has started to expand its agricultural ventures to Europe, North America, and Oceania.
 ChemChina’s $43-billion acquisition of Syngenta, a Swiss farm chemical and seed company, Shuanghui International's purchase of U.S.-based Smithfield Foods, and China National Cereals, Oils and Foodstuffs Corporation’s purchase of two major agricultural trading companies—Noble Agri and Nidera.
 Chinese companies have also acquired companies or formed joint ventures in New Zealand and Australia, focused on meeting China’s growing demand for dairy, beef, and lamb.
+READ MORE

 Entertainment Tourism